-Long-acting opiates relieve moderate to severe long-term pain.
-They are also called extended-release opiates.
-Opiates relieve pain by changing the way your body feels pain.
+Long-acting opioids relieve moderate to severe long-term pain.
+They are also called extended-release opioids.
+Opioids relieve pain by changing the way your body feels pain.
 They don't cure a health problem.
 They help you manage the pain.

-Opiates are powerful.
+Opioids are powerful.
 When taken on schedule and as your doctor prescribes, they work well and are safe.
-But misuse can cause overdose, dependency, dependence, or death.
+But even with proper use, opioids can cause tolerance and overdose, physical dependence, or death.

 To avoid taking too much (overdose):